 (For the sake of this article, we are going to consider the entrance from North Florida Street to be the main entrance of the fair.)

-- Parking.
 Get there early and get your free parking spot.
 There are paid lots all around the fair but let’s be honest: You’re going to spend enough money inside the fair.
 We got there at 10 a.m. on Friday and took one of several remaining parking spots at Lyon Elementary.
-If you get there later, you can park in front of the LSU Ag Center Building and just walk a ways.
+If you get there later, you might be able to park in front of the LSU Ag Center Building and just walk a ways.
 Ask the police officers on duty if you’re not sure where the free parking is.

-- After walking in the main entrance, there is a booth to the left selling tickets, which you will in-turn trade for a wristband for all of the rides.
+After walking in the main entrance, there is a booth to the left selling tickets or a wristband for all of the rides.
 DO NOT GO TO THAT BOOTH.
 The line is ridiculously long and there were two more booths with tickets/wristbands that had no line.
 One was in the back of the fair by the 4-H exhibit, and the other one was in the back right corner of the fair near the Ferris Wheel.
 Our wristband was $20 and let our girl ride as many rides as she could handle.
-After 3 p.m. the price goes up to $25 dollars until 10 p.m.
+After 3 p.m. the price goes up to $25 dollars until 10 p.m. (these were prices at the time the article was written.
+For this year’s prices please see their website.)

 All things considered, it was a good day.
 We guiltlessly ate some junk food, hung out with some friends, rode some rides and pet some cute animals.
 We spent a shade over $40 and spent three hours out of the house not watching television or movies.
 But don’t be like us.
 Remember the sunscreen.